zeroasiccorp/umi/README.md

 | 0b110    | 64
 | 0b111    | 128

-### 3.3.3 End of Burst (EOB)
+### 3.3.3 End of Frame (EOF)

-The EOB bit is reserved for the UMI signal layer to indicate that the last transfer in a sequence of burst transactions.
+The EOF bit indicates that this transaction is the last transaction in a sequence of related UMI transactions.

 ### 3.3.4 Privilege Mode (PRIV[1:0])